A journey towards better Ruby on Rails testing practices

 end

 This spec is very hard to read and to update.
-New developers, sometimes ourselves three months from now, will have to jump from top to bottom and to top again to understand what is tested, and how.
-Any new scenario that cannot comply to this heavily abstracted code will lead to a significant refactoring.
-But at least, was I thinking, I was taking advantage of the full power of RSpec by using has much of the DSL as possible.
-After all, if all these methods and tools existed, this had to be for a good reason, and using them had to be a good practice.
+Developers reading this code, which might be ourselves three months from now, will have to jump from top to bottom and back again to understand what is being tested, and how.
+Any new scenario that cannot comply with this heavily abstracted code will require a significant refactoring.
+But at least, so I thought, I was taking advantage of the full power of RSpec by using as much of the DSL as possible.
+After all, if all these methods and tools existed, this had to be for a good reason, and using them had to be good practice.

-The best change in the way I wrote tests to achieve this, was to get rid of nested scenarios.
-It not only complicates the setup, but it encourages shared code within let and before blocks.
-The only shared code that remained was shared_examples, but they can be removed easily when we understand we don’t have to factor out specs and it is okay to repeat a similar setup multiple times to have self-contained tests.
+The biggest improvement I made was to get rid of nested scenarios.
+It not only complicates the setup, but it also encourages shared code within let and before blocks.
+The only shared code that remained was shared_examples, but they can be removed easily once we understand we don’t have to factor out specs, and it is okay to repeat a similar setup multiple times to have self-contained tests.

 I am not saying these DSL methods are not useful.
-However they can easily bring anti-patterns to our tests and require to learn a RSpec-specific syntax that is not universal in Ruby.
+However, they can easily bring anti-patterns into our tests and require us to learn a RSpec-specific syntax that is not universal in Ruby.

-I am still using a lot of RSpec DSL though, such as test doubles or mocks.
+I still use a lot of RSpec DSL, such as test doubles and mocks.

 Lightweight factories